-“What about you?” he demanded behind her, sharper than she expected, as if she’d forgotten that she owed him.
+“What about you?” he demanded behind her, more hostile than she expected, as if she’d forgotten that she owed him.
 “What’s your story?”

-And just his tone--the sharpness of it, arching across her back--was enough to make her stop.
-In the summer heat and the silence of whirring insects, her breath caught.
+And just his tone--the sharpness of it, arching across her back--was enough to make her breath catch in the summer heat and the silence of whirring insects.
 The anger from a moment before tangled with her reflex to turn around and apologize--beg him to calm down.
 Smile and pretend that she was kidding.
 In that moment, Wit was suddenly her fiancé, standing behind her, sneering at her back with one of his friends.

-And in that same moment, he was Aixa’s mother, muttering about how ungrateful her daughter was, just loud enough for her to hear.
+But he was also Aixa’s mother, muttering about how ungrateful her daughter was, just loud enough for her to hear.

-In a heartbeat, Wit was everything she had to push out--every memory she tried to forget.
+In a heartbeat, Wit was every memory she tried to forget.
 It’s a new world.
 A chance to be different--to be better.

 Fixed Wit with narrow eyes.

-And said, “I’m Puerto Rican,” putting a little smirk on the end of it.
+And said, “I’m Puerto Rican, pendejo,” putting a little smirk on the end of it.
 “Move your ass.”

 Aixa didn’t stop walking, even as she ejected her mundane bullet, turned the winch, pushed a different shell into the caster’s primary chamber--a round etched with countless, small runes.
 It was all a quick, involuntary act, sparsely lit by the patches of sunlight that reached the streets.